-All elements of the proposal, including landscape works, bin and bicycle storage and security, should be considered and designed as part of the overall scheme from the outset.
+All elements of the proposal, including landscape works, sustainable drainage systems, flood resilience measures, bin and bicycle storage and security, should be considered and designed as part of the overall scheme from the outset.

 11. Landscape

 Extensions should be designed to minimise the impact upon existing soft and hard landscape features that positively contribute to local character, biodiversity and appearance e.g. mature planting, trees, and boundary treatments.